Braniff International Airways: Eastern buys South America routes

 In early 1982, Braniff Chairman Howard Putnam decided to sell the Latin American Division.
 Negotiations had been underway with Pan American World Airways since early 1982, but the Civil Aeronautics Board would not approve sale to Pan Am because it felt that Pan Am would have a monopoly over other American carriers in the region.
 Pan American responded by offering to jointly lease the routes with Air Florida for three years at a price of US$30 million.
 Pan American Chairman, and former Braniff International President, Ed Acker had previously served as Chairman of Air Florida before taking the leadership position at Pan American.
 The CAB decided that it would not change its position in spite of the joint service application.

 Braniff International maintained that it was hemorrhaging cash and that it could not continue to operate the money losing South American system.
-The normally profitable South America system began losing money when fuel prices expanded in 1979, which made the legendary Douglas DC-8-62 four-engine long-range jets uneconomical.
+The normally profitable South America system began losing money when fuel prices expanded in 1979 combined with a significant loss of critical feed at Braniff's US gateway cities, which made the legendary Douglas DC-8-62 four-engine long-range jets uneconomical.
 Braniff entered into negotiations with Eastern Airlines to lease the routes to the Miami-based carrier for US$18 million effective June 1, 1982, for one year.
 On April 26, 1982, the Civil Aeronautics Board approved the Eastern/Braniff lease agreement in a 5–0 unanimous decision.
 Eastern Chairman Frank Borman reported that Eastern had paid Braniff an initial payment of US$11 million with the remaining seven million USD to be paid at the end of 1982.
 Eastern initially offered to lease the routes for US$30 million for six years but the CAB denied the request stating that it was too long.
 Eastern had been trying unsuccessfully to obtain authority to fly to South America since 1938, and would operate 24 weekly flights from Miami, two from New York, and one from New Orleans to west coast South American cities that Braniff mainly served.